 Despite rising efforts and increased recognition of the benefits of diversity in the workplace, the number of women working in energy, particularly at the senior level, continues to remain considerably low.
 A recent report by S&P Global highlights that if women entered and remained in the workforce at a similar rate as witnessed in Norway, the U.S. could generate an additional $1.6 trillion towards the national economy.
 Specialist recruitment agency, Dylan Green explores what barriers have impacted the representation of women in the energy market.

 Women in the energy workforce is a recurring theme that continues to challenge many other industries as well.
 There are countless articles highlighting the benefits of diversity, how it creates higher levels of innovation, improves employee engagement and can drive more revenue; and it is exactly this kind of innovation and diverse thought that the energy market needs to effectively tackle complex issues like grid modernization, smart cities, and climate change.
 Yet, despite the number of emerging campaigns and rising number of focused reports, women in energy, continue to be relatively disproportionate, particularly at senior levels.
-To deliver a business where innovation can really thrive means the energy market simply needs more women at all levels of business, or the US risks falling behind.
+To deliver a business where innovation can really thrive means the energy market simply needs more women at all levels of business, or the U.S. risks falling behind.
 A recent study at Stanford University presents mounting evidence highlighting that greater equality leads to further innovation and increased development of new, disruptive concepts and services.

 A prime example of women successfully working in energy, at all levels, is Steer, the innovative car subscription service that exclusively features electric vehicles.
-Led by a pair of dynamic women Founders, Sonya Harbaugh and Erica Tsypin developed Steer in response to the most common objections towards electric vehicles, i.e. range, cost, and the nature of charging vehicles.
+Led by a pair of dynamic women founders Sonya Harbaugh and Erica Tsypin, developed Steer in response to the most common objections towards electric vehicles, i.e. range, cost, and the nature of charging vehicles.
 Steer now represents one of the only female-led start-up companies within Exelon, as well as the automotive and tech industries.
 “Our backgrounds in energy and commitment to a premier customer experience make Steer different.
 We know we think differently than dealerships or other car subscriptions services, and our members see that as a major benefit,” says CEO and co-founder Sonya Harbaugh.
-The innovative business model has already enabled thousands of people to sign up to their service within the DC metro area and is continuing to expand further.
+The innovative business model has already enabled thousands of people to sign up for their service within the DC metro area and is continuing to expand further.

 Unfortunately, despite numerous success stories like in the case of Steer, there continue to be many obstacles preventing women from easily entering the industry and reaching their full potential.
-“We strive to create a culture of support and teamwork,” COO and co-founder Erica Tsypin add.
+“We strive to create a culture of support and teamwork,” COO and co-founder Erica Tsypin added.
 “Running a start-up doesn’t mean you have to give up your personal life or family.”
 Due to a longstanding lack of focus on recruiting and retaining a diverse workforce means many energy companies are falling behind in terms of talent generation.

 Barriers for women in the U.S. workforce